 Financial Aid Resources

-College is a major commitment that can reap major rewards throughout your life and career.
+College is a major commitment that can offer major rewards throughout your life and career.
 But for many students, the cost of going to school can be daunting.
 That is when financial aid becomes a necessity.
-In an effort to help you plan properly and maneuver much of the red tape involved in the financial aid process, here are websites and other information that provide clear instruction and outline your options in order to make your decision easier.
+The resources below can help you plan properly and navigate the complexities of the financial aid process.

 Federal Student Aid

 This U.S. Department of Education website can be used as a one-stop resource for information on:

 - Preparing for College

 - Types of Aid and Sources of Money for College